 Before you launch into a conversation or ask a question of any French person, be sure to say ‘Bonjour’ or, if it’s the evening, ‘Bonsoir’.
 Using ‘s’il vous plait’ and ‘merci’ go without saying and a breezy ‘Bonne journée’ or ‘Bonne Soirée’ always goes down well as you take your leave.

 Naturally if you are travelling to France and you absolutely must be online while you are away, you will have checked before booking that WiFi is available at your accommodation.

 But there’s WiFi and there’s WiFi.
 What if you arrive and the WiFi signal is too weak to pass through those thick old stone walls?
 It does happen.

 Stress and frustration ensues!

-It is also possible to buy a data only European sim card such as this one from worldsim.com but for this to work you should ensure your handset is unlocked and ‘world compatible’.
+It should be possible to buy a data only European sim card such as this one from worldsim.com but for this to work you should ensure your handset is unlocked and ‘world compatible’.

-Lastly, have you heard of a Wibe?
-This is a Wireless Broadband Extender which boosts an existing WiFi signal.
+Lastly, consider investing in a Wibe This is a Wireless Broadband Extender which boosts an existing WiFi signal.
 Mini WiFi extenders are available and well worth the investment if you are a frequent overseas traveller.

 If you’re planning on travelling to France on holiday or for business it pays to do plenty of pre-trip research.
 That way you can enjoy a stress free trip and return home ready to plan your next visit.